breakintoprogram/lib-acorn-bbc/README.md

 ##### Build the demos
 - The code is written to cross-assemble in BeebAsm on PC, Mac or Linux
-- Visual Studio Code files included in .vscode folder for build and debug
 - Demo files in the /Demo directory included to give you a quick-start

 #### Attribution